Meander

-A meander is one of a series of regular sinuous curves in the channel of a river or other watercourse.
+A meander is one of a series of regular sinuous curves in the channel of a stream.
 It is produced as a watercourse erodes the sediments of an outer, concave bank (cut bank or river cliff) and deposits sediments on an inner, convex bank which is typically a point bar.
 The result of this coupled erosion and sedimentation is the formation of a sinuous course as the channel migrates back and forth across the axis of a floodplain.

 The zone within which a meandering stream periodically shifts its channel is known as a meander belt.
 It typically ranges from 15 to 18 times the width of the channel.
 Over time, meanders migrate downstream, sometimes in such a short time as to create civil engineering challenges for local municipalities attempting to maintain stable roads and bridges.

 The degree of meandering of the channel of a river, stream, or other watercourse is measured by its sinuosity.
 The sinuosity of a watercourse is the ratio of the length of the channel to the straight line down-valley distance.
 Streams or rivers with a single channel and sinuosities of 1.5 or more are defined as meandering streams or rivers.

 Origin of term

-The term derives from the winding river Menderes located in Asia-Minor and known to the Ancient Greeks as Μαίανδρος Maiandros (Latin: Maeander), characterised by a very convoluted path along the lower reach.
+The term derives from the winding river Menderes located in Asia Minor and known to the Ancient Greeks as Μαίανδρος Maiandros (Latin: Maeander), characterised by a very convoluted path along the lower reach.
 As a result, even in Classical Greece (and in later Greek thought) the name of the river had become a common noun meaning anything convoluted and winding, such as decorative patterns or speech and ideas, as well as the geomorphological feature.
 Strabo said: ‘...its course is so exceedingly winding that everything winding is called meandering.’

-The Meander River is south of Izmir, east of the ancient Greek town of Miletus, now Milet, Turkey.
-It flows through series of three graben in the Menderes Massif, but has a flood plain much wider than the meander zone in its lower reach.
-Its modern Turkish name is the Büyük Menderes River.
+The river is south of Izmir, east of the ancient Greek city of Miletus.
+It flows through series of three graben in the Menderes Massif but has a flood plain much wider than the meander zone in its lower reach.